Vexild/personal_calendar_v2/README.md

 }
 ```
 NOTE: ending_date is not mandatory

 /updateEvent/id         PUT, updates row selected by ID.
 This includes a checking before executing.
 If given ID does not exist, response returns 404 status.
+This endpoint uses JSON body as described above.

 /deleteEvent/is       DELETE, deletes event with given ID.
 This includes checking before executing.
 If given ID does not exist, response returns 404 status.